kotostrophe/DeepCoordinatorKit/README.md

 ## Installation

-Ready to use on iOS 9+
+Ready to use on iOS 9+. iOS only.

 ### Swift Package Manager